wejs-examples/we-project-blog/README.md

-#We.js we-project-blog-blogger project
+# We.js we-project-blog-blogger project

-> [write something about yout project here]
+> Blog generated in the creating one we.js blog screencast: https://youtu.be/-xVNL7SY8oI

 **Build With:**